DavidDahlbudding/chelio/README.md

 * `--CtoO`: Carbon-to-Oxygen ratio.
 Default: 0.59
 * `--a_N`: Nitrogen abundance.
 Default: 0.0
 * `--i_min`: Starting coupling iteration index (useful for resuming runs).
 Default: 0
-* `--OUT_DIR`: Path for the specific run's output directory (relative to `CHELIO_PATH`).
+* `--OUT_DIR`: Path for the general output directory (relative to `CHELIO_PATH`).
 This directory will be created if it doesn't exist.
 Default: "output"
-* `--NAME`: A unique name for this simulation, used for output file prefixes.
+* `--NAME`: A unique name for this simulation, used for output directory of a specific run and file prefixes.
 Default: "test"

 ### Running a Parameter Grid Exploration